Prerogatives of the Divine Son

 - Or completely, perfectly, forever

-3 For every high priest is appointed to offer both gifts and sacrifices.
-Therefore it was necessary that this One also have something to offer.
-4 Now if He were on earth, He would not be a priest at all, since here there are already men who offer the gifts prescribed by the Law.
-5 They serve a copy and a shadow of the heavenly things, which is why Moses himself received a warning from God when he was about to erect the tabernacle.
-For He said, “See that you make all things according to the pattern shown you on the mountain.’2 6 But now Christ3 has obtained a more excellent ministry than theirs, inasmuch as He is also the Mediator of a better covenant, one that was founded4 on better promises.
+8 Now here is the main point of the things we are saying: We have this kind of high priest, a priest who is seated1 at the right hand of the throne of the majesty in the heavens, 2 a minister of the holy places,2 and of the true tabernacle that the Lord pitched, and not man.
+3 For every high priest is appointed to offer both gifts and sacrifices, for which reason it was necessary that this priest have something to offer as well.
+4 Now if he were here on earth, he would not be a priest at all, since here there are already men who offer the gifts prescribed by the Law.
+5 Moreover, they serve only a copy and a shadow of the heavenly things.
+This is why Moses himself received a warning when he was about to set up the tabernacle; for God said, “See to it that you make everything according to the pattern you were shown on the mountain.”3 6 Now, however, Christ4 has obtained a better ministry than theirs, by just so much as he also is the mediator of a better covenant, a covenant that is founded5 on better promises.

-7 For if that first covenant had been faultless, no occasion would have been sought for a second.
-8 For finding fault with them, He says: “Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel and with the house of Judah— 9 not like the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; for they did not continue in My covenant, and so I disregarded them, says the Lord.
-10 For this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put My laws in their minds and write them on their hearts; and I will be their God, and they will be My people.
-11 No longer shall each one teach his countryman, and each one his brother, saying, ‘Know the Lord,’ for all shall know Me, from the least of them to the greatest of them.
-12 For I will be merciful toward their iniquities, and their sins I will remember no more.”5
+7 For if that first covenant had been faultless, no opportunity for introducing a second would have been sought.
+8 But6 finding fault with it, God says to them,7 “Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel and with the house of Judah— 9 not like the covenant I made with their fathers on the day I took them by the hand to lead them out of the land of Egypt; for they did not continue in my covenant, and so I turned away from them, says the Lord.
+10 For this is the covenant I will make with the house of Israel after those days, says the Lord: I will place my laws in their minds, and will write them on their hearts; and I will be their God, and they will be my people.
+11 No longer will each one teach his countryman, and each his brother, saying, ‘Know the Lord,’ for they all will know me, from the least of them to the greatest.
+12 For I will be merciful towards their iniquities, and their sins I will remember no more.”8

-13 In that He says, “A new covenant,” He has made the first obsolete.
-But whatever is becoming obsolete and growing old is ready to vanish away.
+13 In that he says, “A new covenant,” he has made the first obsolete.
+But whatever is growing old and becoming obsolete is ready to disappear once and for all.